Safari (web browser): Safari 15

-Safari 15 was released for macOS Big Sur and macOS Catalina on September 20, 2021, and later shipped with macOS Monterey.
+Safari 15 was released for iOS 15, iPadOS 15, macOS Big Sur and macOS Catalina on September 20, 2021, and later shipped with macOS Monterey.
 It featured a redesigned interface and tab groups that blended better into the background.
-There were also a new home page and extension supports on the iOS and iPadOS editions.
+There were also a new home page and extension support on the iOS and iPadOS editions.
+Starting with this update, Safari versions would support iOS and iPadOS, ending the iOS version of separate updates.

 Safari 16

-Safari 16 was released for macOS Monterey and macOS Big Sur on September 12, 2022, and later shipped with macOS Ventura.
+Safari 16 was released for iOS 16, macOS Monterey, and macOS Big Sur on September 12, 2022, and later shipped with macOS Ventura and iPadOS 16.
 Safari 16 added support for non-animated AVIF and contains several bug fixes and feature polishing.
+Safari 16 also includes shared tab groups, vertical tab support, website settings synchronization between devices connected to a same iCloud account, the ability to add backgrounds for a start page, new languages for built-in translation, built-in image translation, and new options to edit strong passwords. iOS 16.4 also introduced Web Push notifications.